Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-7.md

       Correct answer: B
     </details>

 15. An organization needs to build a financial application that requires support for ACID transactions.
 Which AWS database service is most appropriate in this case?
+(Atomicity, Consistency, Isolation, Durability)
-    - A. RedShift.
+    - A. RedShift.[A data warehouse optimized for analytics, not transactional workloads.]
     - B. RDS.
     - C. CloudHSM.
     - D. DMS.